 She has lectured on her artwork and on themes of feminism, handcraft, film, and textiles at art schools and universities in the US and abroad including Harvard University; Rhode Island School of Design; Maryland Institute College of Art; Vera List Center for Art and Politics, New York; Central Saint Martins College of Art and Design, London; Museum of World Culture, Sweden, and the Bergen National Academy of the Arts, Norway, among many others.
 She has taught courses in fine art, writing about art, craft theory, and textiles at the Rhode Island School of Design, Parsons the New School for Design, and New York University.

-From 2002-7 she edited and published the 'zine KnitKnit, which is in the permanent collections of The Museum of Modern Art, the New York Public Library, and the Fine Arts Library at Harvard University.
+From 2002-7 she edited and published the 'zine KnitKnit, which is in the permanent collections of The Museum of Modern Art, the New York Public Library, the J. Paul Getty Museum, and the Fine Arts Library at Harvard University.

 Gschwandtner was born in Washington D.C. in 1977 to an Austrian father and American mother.
 Her last name is pronounced "Gish-wandt-ner."
 She received a BA with honors in art/semiotics from Brown University, where she studied with media artist Leslie Thornton.
 She studied video with VALIE EXPORT in Salzburg, Austria, and she received her MFA from Bard College.
 She lived in New York City from 2000 - 2015, and currently lives in Los Angeles, CA with her husband and son.